kbwal/IsoNet2/README.md

 ### non-GUI Installation
 Alternatively, if you only plan to use our command-line interface (CLI), you can clone this repository by running `git clone https://github.com/procyontao/IsoNet2.git` in your desired installation folder.
 This will not contain the compiled GUI file.

 Once you have installed IsoNet2, navigate to your installation folder and run `cd IsoNet2` and `bash install.sh`.
-This creates an Conda environment (installing requirements) using the included `isonet2_environment.yml` file and updates your environment variables (allowing you to call isonet.py) by running `source isonet2.bashrc`.
-You may append this command to your .bashrc file so you don't have to re-source it every time you wish to use IsoNet.
+This uses the included `isonet2_environment.yml` file to create a new Conda environment and runs `source isonet2.bashrc` to tell your shell the location of `isonet.py`.
+You may append this command to your `.bashrc` file so you don't have to re-source it every time you wish to use IsoNet.

 Installation should take 5-10 minutes.
-Upon successful installation, running the command `isonet.py --help` should display the following help message.
+Upon successful installation, activate your environment by running `conda activate isonet2_environment`.
+Running the command `isonet.py --help` should display the following help message.
 ```
 INFO: Showing help with the command 'isonet.py -- --help'.